mothur/mothur.github.io/_wiki/sff.multiple.md

 ## Default Options

 To get going with **sff.multiple** you first need to create a file containing the names of the sff files you would like to process.
-Here\'s an example:
+Here's an example:

     F5MMO9001.1.F5MMO9001.water_blank_1.WUGSC.v35.sff  F5MMO9001.oligos
     F5MMO9001.1.F5MMO9001.water_blank_2.WUGSC.v13.sff  F5MMO9001.oligos
     #F5MMO9001.1.F5MMO9001.positive_mock_2.WUGSC.v13.sff   F5MMO9001.oligos

-The \'\#\' character indicates to mothur you wish to ignore that line in the file.
+The '\#' character indicates to mothur you wish to ignore that line in the file.
 The oligos file name is optional.

     mothur > sff.multiple(file=sfffiles.txt)